 to play or watch during self-isolation and social distancing, while supporting BC content creators?
 Look no further!

 What We Do

-Our mission is to help ensure that IDM, as a cornerstone of the broader technology sector, grows and thrives in the province to the benefit of current and future generations.
-We are involved in ongoing discussions with the government regarding short and long-term policy development, and working with leaders in education to help shape the curriculum from kindergarten through post-secondary to help better equip BC students for fulfilling career in IDM.
-We are engaged with programs to help grow the number and strength of IDM programs in the province, and hold a series of networking and professional development events.
+Our mission is to help ensure that Creative Technology, as a cornerstone of the broader technology sector, grows and thrives in the province for the benefit of current and future generations.
+We are involved in ongoing discussions with the government regarding short and long-term policy development, and working with leaders in education to help shape the curriculum from kindergarten through post-secondary to help better equip BC students for fulfilling a career in creative tech.
+We are engaged to help grow the number and strength of creative tech programs in the province, as well as hold a series of networking and professional development events.
 Member companies and their employees can take advantage of an ever-increasing number of member benefit programs.